Skip to main content

 Repurposing content across platforms isn't just about saving time - it's about testing which framing resonates with each audience.

-I've seen the same observation get 12 likes on LinkedIn and 1,200 likes on X just by adjusting the framing.
+The same observation can fall flat on LinkedIn and take off on X purely because of how it's framed.
 LinkedIn version: professional insight.
 X version: sarcastic one-liner.
-Same point, different packaging.
+Same point, different packaging, completely different response.

 13. Create "Save-Worthy" Content